-You could perhaps have someone train as a software developer, who will then work alongside an architect to perhaps create something like building visualisation and construction simulation software?
+You could perhaps have someone trained as a software developer, who will then work alongside an architect to perhaps create something like building visualization and construction simulation software?

 So, while the actual construction will continue to be at the core of your business operations, these explored options aren’t too far off from the construction business to totally disrupt proceedings, but they can come into play to account for those dry spells which are notoriously part of the construction industry in general.